Resolved: Rogue pixels using glcdlib with Vatronix LCD

 Hmm - not convinced.
 How do the SPI edges look at the board connector?

-RE: Rogue pixels using glcdlib with Vatronix LCD - Added by jcw over 2 years ago
+RE: Rogue pixels using glcdlib with Vatronix LCD - Added by jcw almost 3 years ago

 Glyn, I do remember seeing something like this before.
 Not sure when, or how it was fixed back then - some change in the init commands, or even the choice of brightness of voltage multiplier settings?
 Maybe this line is a remnant of that settings change?